Purpose

 • Drug: Metformin

-Participants will receive stable dose of background metformin.
+Participants received stable dose of background metformin.

 Placebo Comparator